Pancras-Zheng/Hello-world/README.md

 Hi Human!

-Hubot here,I like Node.js and Coffeescript(that's what I'm made of! )
+I like Node.js and Coffeescript(that's what I'm made of! )

 HAhaha